toubian/cluster_73_2024_2025/README.md

 Emailing me at **[toubian@ucla.edu](toubian@ucla.edu)** is the best way to reach me.

 I'll do my best to reply within **24 hours** on weekdays, and before Monday morning on weekends.
-If your email is urgent (missing section, etc.) please have "urgent" as the first word in your subject line.
-Please also include your section (1E or 1F) somewhere in your email (subject line is best!) as well as your full name.
+If your email is urgent (missing section, etc.) please have "urgent" as the first word in your subject line (don't feel like it's an overreaction, if you need my attention more immediately this is how to get it!).
+Please also include your section (1A or 1B) somewhere in your email (subject line is best!) as well as your full name.

 As always, feel free to reach out with any questions and I'll do my best to get back to you.
 The cluster programs are meant to fucntion as an introduction to UCLA as a whole and I hope to help facilitate that for you!

+As an aside, I know you can send me messages on Canvas/Bruinlearn - **please don't**, I won't get them in a timely manner!

 ## __objectives__
 Our objectives in section are as follows.